Anashost/MY-HA-DASH/README.md

 * location sensors

 ### 3. you need to have/create **groups** and lights count **sensors**:
+(Restart is required after you create the sensors)

 <details>
   <summary>Livingroom Lights count example (Click to expand)</summary>